What is an International Securities Identification Number (ISIN)?

 ISINs are assigned by the National Numbering Agencies in each country, and are registered with the International Organization for Standardization.

 What is the purpose of an ISIN?

-The purpose of an ISIN number is to provide a standard and unique identifier that enables efficient tracking, settlement, and clearing of securities transactions.
+The purpose of an International Securities Identification Number is to provide a standard and unique identifier that enables efficient tracking, settlement, and clearing of securities transactions.